DataDog/documentation/content/en/dashboards/guide/custom_time_frames.md

 ## Overview

-<div class="alert alert-info">Queries are run in UTC time, but the query time range is selected according to your <strong>browser</strong>.
+<div class="alert alert-info">Queries are run in UTC time, but the query time frame is selected according to your <strong>browser's time zone</strong>.
 Toggle between displaying the default time zone or UTC from the dashboard configure action.
 For more information, see the <a href="/dashboards/#display-utc-time">Dashboard Settings documentation</a>.</div>

 Many views in Datadog can be scoped to a specific time frame.
 Time controls include a list of common time frames and a calendar picker for quick selection.